Deutsche Bank Building: Church and Vehicular Security Center

 On October 14, 2011, the Port Authority of New York and New Jersey, which controls rebuilding at Ground Zero, and St. Nicholas Greek Orthodox Church announced an agreement that allows the church to build a 4,100-square-foot church and interfaith bereavement center at 130 Liberty Street.
 The original church, which was located at 155 Cedar Street and founded by Greek immigrants in 1916, was the only religious building to be completely destroyed during the September 11 attacks.
-As of 2020, the church had not been completed.
 Construction restarted after a several year pause on August 3, 2020, with an aim to be completed by the 20th anniversary of the attacks in 2021.
 The church was ultimately consecrated on July 4, 2022 and was fully completed in December 2022.

 Delays in taking down the Deutsche Bank at Ground Zero forced the Port Authority to delay the expected completion date of the crucial Vehicular Security Center.
 Repeated delays had also added roughly $100 million to the cost of rebuilding the World Trade Center.
 Originally projected to open in 2013, it opened in June 2016 following the completion of Liberty Park, which is on top of the garage.